wix/stylable/packages/esbuild/README.md

      */
     cssInjection?: 'js' | 'css';
     /**
-     * Config how error and warning reported to webpack by stylable
+     * Config how error and warning reported to esbuild by stylable
-     * auto - Stylable warning will emit Webpack warning and Stylable error will emit Webpack error
+     * auto - Stylable warning will emit esbuild warning and Stylable error will emit esbuild error
-     * strict - Stylable error and warning will emit Webpack error
+     * strict - Stylable error and warning will emit esbuild error
-     * loose - Stylable error and warning will emit Webpack warning */ diagnosticsMode?: DiagnosticsMode;
+     * loose - Stylable error and warning will emit esbuild warning */ diagnosticsMode?: DiagnosticsMode;
     /**